10-day Bulgaria Romania Cultural Tour's Highlights:

 Day 2: Sofia –Boyana church - Rila monastery – Sofia (250 km)

-Today's highlights are 2 - you will visit 2 UNESCO cultural sites.
+Today you will visit 2 UNESCO cultural sites.
 The first one is Boyana church, located only 15 min drive from Sofia downtown, at the foot of Vitosha Mountain.
 The second one - Rila monastery, is located some 120 km to the south of Sofia, in the heart of the Rila Mountain.
 Founded in the 10th century, it has been the biggest spiritual and cultural centre in Bulgaria for hundreds of years.
 On a number of occasions it was destroyed and burnt down, only to rise again like a phoenix from the ashes.

 The visitor's first sight of Rila monastery huge towering walls gives the impression of a fortress.
 However, a step through the archway produces a wonderful surprise.